Public Health Violations (COVID-19 Considerations)

 - The information presented to and received by the conduct officer was not sufficient to support his or her decision.

-It is within your right to appeal your administrative disposition if any of the above-mentioned reasons occurred.
-Please view Article IV section 11 for in-depth information on appeals.
+It is within your right to choose not to accept your administrative resolution if any of the above-mentioned reasons occurred.

-If you have declined the administrative disposition, the case may be heard before a University Conduct Board or Subordinate Board.
-Refer to Article IV section 5 for a description of the role the University Conduct Board when the administrative disposition has been declined.
+If you have declined the administrative resolution, the case may be heard before a University Conduct Board or Subordinate Board.
+Refer to Section IV, G. for a description of the role the University Conduct Board when the administrative resolution has not been accepted.

 Is the outcome of my meeting pre-determined?

 No. The conduct officer wants to hear your perspective.
 Upon hearing your viewpoint, they will make a decision on whether or not you are responsible for violating the Student Code of Conduct.

 Are sanctions pre-determined?

 The sanctions imposed for violations depend upon the student’s prior disciplinary history and the nature of the violation.
 Sanctions are determined on a case by case basis while attempting to be consistent.
-The potential sanctions that may be imposed are outlined in Article IV of the Student Code of Conduct.
+The potential sanctions that may be imposed are outlined in Section III of the Student Code of Conduct.

 What rights do I have during the meeting with the conduct officer?